JJGriffin/talk-assets/CloudETLWithADF&D365CE/README.md

 * **ADFImportSolution_0_1.zip** - D365CE/CDS Solution file, that contains a single field customisation needed to import data into the Customer field on the **Contact** entity.
 * **ADFImport-UpdateparentcustomeridField.zip** - Zip file containing the Microsoft Flow that imports data into the **Contact** Customer field.
 * **D365CEADFDEMO_MSCRM.zip** - ZIP file that contains the SQL Server backup (.bak) of the CRM 2013 organization demoed in the talk, containing all sample data.
-* **Cloud ETL with Azure Data Factory & Dynamics 365 Customer Engagement.pdf** - PDF version of the talks PowerPoint presentation.
+* **Cloud ETL with Azure Data Factory & the Common Data Service.pdf** - PDF version of the talks PowerPoint presentation.

 ## Using the Samples ##